+which is a degree $4$ polynomial in variable $x^{\ast }$ with three-qubit invariants as coefficients.
+Degree eight invariant that detects genuine four-way entanglement of a four qubit state, constructed by using Eq. (\ref {inv1}) for four qubits, is

-It is a function of terms that involve either the products of invariants that detect $3-$way correlations or involve determinants of four-way negativity fonts.
-The invariant $I_{4,8}$ is non-zero on states having $4-$ way correlations.
-Four tangle based on $I_{4,8}$ has been defined as
+A comparison of Eq. (\ref{4condition}) with Eq.
+(22) of ref. \cite{luqu03} shows that our three-qubit invariants, $\left( I_{3}\right) _{A_{4}}^{4-m,m}\left( m=0\text{ to }4\right) ,$ correspond to coefficients c $_{i}\left( i=0\text{ to }4\right) $ of ref. \cite{luqu03}.
+As such the correspondence between invariants obtained from (\ref{4condition}) and invariants presented in refs. \cite{luqu03} and \cite{holw14} is easily established.
+Our invariant $I_{4,8}$ corresponds to invariant S of ref. \cite {luqu03}.
+Exact expressions for degree 12 and degree 24 invariants obtained from Eq. (\ref{4condition}) have been given in ref. \cite{shar13}.
+Invariant $I_{4,8}$ is a function of terms that involve either the products of invariants that detect $3-$way correlations or involve determinants of four-way negativity fonts.
+It is non-zero on states having $4-$way correlations.
+Four tangle based on $I_{4,8}$ is defined as

 and calculated in ref. \cite{shar13} for maximally entangled states and representatives of four qubit states of ref. \cite{vers02}.